mjnelson225/hello-world/README.md

 # hello-world
-This repository is for practising the GitHub Flow.
+This repository is for practising the GitHub Flow as apart of GIST 415.